Anant-mishra1729/Anant-mishra1729/README.md

 - 🌌 I love **Star Gazing** and tweaking **My Old Linux PC**

-- ⚡ Just a fact ~ An average human spends his **33 years of life** sleeping or trying to sleep 😴
+- ⚡ Just a fact ~ We spend about **33 years of our life** either sleeping or attempting to do so 😴

 <br>